 \textbf{Evaluation.} We evaluate our proposed attention surgery and hybrid attention methods using the Wan2.1 1.3B video diffusion model~\citep{wan2025}.
 For state-of-the-art comparisons, we generate videos at the original Wan resolution and length (\(81 \times 480 \times 832\)) using the full set of extended prompts from the VBench and VBench-2.0 benchmarks~\citep{huang2023vbench,zheng2025vbench}.

 In addition to quantitative evaluation, we conduct a blind user study to assess visual quality and prompt alignment.
 We randomly select 50 prompts from VBench and present participants with paired videos, asking them to choose their preferred video or indicate no significant difference.
+To prevent any random biases, the pairing order of presented videos are randomized per question.
 In total, we collect 562 paired comparisons.

+To assess computational efficiency, we measure and report FLOPs as well as latencies and memory read/write of DiT blocks ported to Qualcomm AI Run-time (QNN) and executed on Snapdragon8-Gen4 SoC.

 To enable large-scale ablation studies, we fine-tune a lower-resolution model producing \(320 \times 480\) frames on a subset of VBench comprising one-fifth of the original prompts.
 To mitigate performance fluctuations from short training runs, we evaluate each configuration at four iteration counts—i.e., 400, 600, 800, and 1{,}000—and report averaged results.